bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-The easiest way to do this is to remove all the code inside the function inside the app.js file.
+<p>The easiest way to do this is to remove all the code inside the function
+inside the app.js file.</p>

-I guess you might say this is the simplest possible component.
-I'm declaring an app function and I'm exporting it as a default module.
+<p>I guess you might say this is the simplest possible component.
+I'm
+declaring an app function and I'm exporting it as a default module.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-f. blank app.js (47) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->